 Abstract: We investigate the role of nondeterminism in Winfree's abstract Tile Assembly Model (aTAM), in particular how its use in tile systems affects the resource requirements.
-We show that for infinitely many $c \in \mathbb{N}$, there is a finite shape S that is self-assembled by a tile system (meaning that all of the various terminal assemblies produced by the tile system have shape S) with c tile types, but every deterministic tile system that self-assembles S (i.e., has only one terminal assembly, whose shape is S) needs more than c tile types.
-We extend the technique to prove our main theorem, that the problem of finding the minimum number of tile types that self-assemble a given finite shape is Σ_2^P -complete.
-We then show an analogous "computability theoretic" result: there is an infinite shape S that is self-assembled by a tile system but not by any deterministic tile system.
+We show that for infinitely many $c \in \mathbb{N}$, there is a finite shape S that is self-assembled by a tile system (meaning that all of the various terminal assemblies produced by the tile system have shape S) with c tile types, but every directed tile system that self-assembles S (i. e., has only one terminal assembly, whose shape is S) needs more than c tile types.
+We extend the technique to prove our main theorem, that the problem of finding the minimum number of

-ACM Classification: F.2.2 AMS Classification: 68Q17
+ACM Classification: F.2.2

+AMS Classification: 68Q17